ElodineOfficial/jqwik-unfucked/README.md

 ## Maintenance Policy

 Nobody woke up on a Friday and thought "you know what sounds fun?
 Forking a property-based testing library to remove seven lines of someone else's tantrum."
-Nobody *wants* to maintain this.
 This exists because one maintainer decided his personal grievance with AI tooling justified poisoning stdout for every downstream consumer of his library, and the alternative was letting that stand as normal.

 This fork tracks upstream `jqwik-team/jqwik` for legitimate changes (dependency bumps, bug fixes) and strips any prompt injections or supply chain payloads before publishing mirrored updates.
 Given that upstream is in maintenance mode with no planned feature or future development, the delta should remain small.

 If upstream cleans up its act, we will archive this fork the same day and point everyone back.
-We do not want to maintain this.
 We want it to not be necessary.
 The moment this repo can stop existing, it will.

 ## Contributing

 Standard fork workflow.
 PRs welcome.
 No CLA.
 No gatekeeping.

-The only rule: **don't add your own payloads.** If you want to make a political statement, use your words like an adult.
+The only rule: **don't add your own payloads.** If you want to make a political statement: there are better ways than collectively punishing the public.

 ## License